 - Complete duration of the contract and method of a contract extension.

-If the employment contract drawn up between employer and the domestic worker has expired or has been canceled by the employer for any illegal reason, or by the domestic worker for any illegal reason, the employer will bear the total cost of the value of repatriation or deportation charges to the country of origin of the worker.
+06-The contract termination due to invalid reason: If the employment contract drawn up between employer and the domestic worker has expired or has been canceled by the employer for any illegal reason, the employer will bear the total cost of the value of repatriation or deportation charges to the country of origin of the worker.

-- To pay the wage that had been agreed upon the end of each month of the Islamic calendar, unless both parties agree differently to this on the written contract.
+09-Agreed upon Wages: The employer of the domestic worker is obliged to pay the wage that has been agreed upon at the end of each month of the Islamic calendar unless both parties agree differently to this on the written contract.

-- To pay the entitlements and wage in the form of check or cash only, and they should also document the transaction in writing unless the domestic worker asks for the funds to be transferred into an account.
+- Entitlements and wage should be paid in form of check or cash only, and they should also document the transaction in writing unless the domestic worker asks for the funds to be transferred into an account.

 - The cost of what they may have negligently or intentionally broken or damaged.